 HP committed to expanding the HP Learning Initiative for Entrepreneurs (HP LIFE) with additional free online courses and curated content to help refugees develop essential business and IT skills.
 In addition, HP is working with partners to increase access to technology and improve learning outcomes in refugee-hosting countries such as Malawi.

 IBM committed to continuing its ongoing support of migrants and refugees, with a focus on the crisis in Europe.
 IBM intends to continue actively seeking grant partnerships, volunteerism opportunities, and other avenues to leverage IBM’s capabilities in support of this humanitarian crisis.

-IKEA committed to providing employment opportunities through its supply chain for both refugees and their host communities.
-In Jordan, IKEA suppliers will employ Jordanian and refugee women at its production center to produce hand-woven rugs, textiles and other products.
+In Jordan, IKEA committed to providing employment opportunities through its supply chain for both refugees and their host communities.
+IKEA suppliers will employ Jordanian and refugee women at its production center to produce hand-woven rugs, textiles and other products.
 IKEA will start by employing 200 refugees and Jordanians and will sell their artisan products in the IKEA store in Jordan by year end, in the Middle East by mid next year and other global stores will start receiving products by 2019 onwards.

 The IKEA Foundation committed to continuing its support of programs and partners aimed at strengthening the resilience of refugee communities and creating livelihood opportunities for refugee and host populations in Ethiopia, Kenya, Uganda, Rwanda and Jordan.

 Indiegogo committed to continuing to support fundraisers for refugees.
 Fundraisers on Indiegogo’s open platform have raised millions of dollars, supporting a range of relief efforts, from charitable organizations offering access to healthcare in front-line countries, to job development for those who have resettled, to living expenses for individuals who have been displaced.